 You could say that the Smoky Mountains in East Tennessee are critically acclaimed.

 Not only do over 10 million vacationers visit the Smoky Mountains every year, but also many of these trips are repeat visits.
 The Smokies are such a great destination that many people return to them year after year.

 On top of having a great reputation with visitors, the Smoky Mountains have earned high marks from some of the biggest names in the travel industry.
-In fact, Gatlinburg, a popular town nestled in the Smokies, was just named the #1 Destination on the Rise in the United States according to TripAdvisor.
+In fact, Gatlinburg, a popular town nestled in the Smokies, was named the #1 Destination on the Rise in the United States.

 Local attractions in Smoky Mountain destinations like Pigeon Forge, TN also earn rave reviews.

 Dollywood Theme Park consistently ranks among the top amusement parks in the country.
 Pigeon Forge has also drawn national attention from figures like Paula Deen, who opened a new restaurant at the Island in Pigeon Forge.

 The towns of Gatlinburg and Pigeon Forge are only a short drive away from America's Most Visited National Park.
 And this leads us to another reason to visit the Smokies.

 2. Experience the Natural Wonders of the National Park